vuejs/docs/src/guide/components/events.md

 Although optional, it is recommended to define all emitted events in order to better document how a component should work.
 It also allows Vue to exclude known listeners from [fallthrough attributes](/guide/components/attrs.html#v-on-listener-inheritance).

 :::tip
-If a native event (e.g., `click`) is defined in the `emits` option, the listener will now only listen to component-emitted `click` event and no longer respond to native `click` events.
+If a native event (e.g., `click`) is defined in the `emits` option, the listener will now only listen to component-emitted `click` events and no longer respond to native `click` events.
 :::

 ## Events Validation

-Similar to prop type validation, an emitted event can be validated if it is defined with the Object syntax instead of the array syntax.
+Similar to prop type validation, an emitted event can be validated if it is defined with the object syntax instead of the array syntax.

 To add validation, the event is assigned a function that receives the arguments passed to the `emit` call and returns a boolean to indicate whether the event is valid or not.